-It’s high time for the head graphene touch prestige tour racquet review.
-I’ve play-tested this racquet for a few weeks and I was surprised to like it as much as a I did.
+It is high time for the head graphene touch prestige tour racquet review.
+I have play-tested this racquet for a few weeks and I was surprised to like it as much as a I did.

 As I wrote in my first impressions version of this HEAD Graphene Touch Prestige Tour racquet review, the Austrian racquet company has not had an easy time with the racquetholics and tennis nerds since they introduced Graphene in their racquets.
 As most racquet lovers know, the HEAD IG series is seen by many as the last “true” HEAD racquets.
 Is this true or just exaggerated?

-Some people love the Graphene feel, but I personally didn’t care much for the first and second iterations (Graphene and Graphene XT).
+Some people love the Graphene feel, but I personally did not care much for the first and second iterations (Graphene and Graphene XT).
 The Graphene Touch is for me a step in the right direction and I have played racquets from all of their lines (MxG, Radical, Instinct, Extreme, Speed and Prestige).
-The Radicals and Extreme are still a bit too stiff for my taste, but the HEAD Graphene Touch Speed MP (read my post) wasn’t bad and the Prestige Tour is definitely my favorite of the new Graphene Touch line so far.
+The Radicals and Extreme are still a bit too stiff for my taste, but the HEAD Graphene Touch Speed MP (read my post) was not bad and the Prestige Tour is definitely my favorite from the new Graphene Touch line so far.

 The racquet is definitely more comfortable than your typical Graphene racquet.
-The stiffness rating of 65 RA strung feels high to me.
-I would have guess around 63, but since the head size is bigger than your average 95 sq inch you need to stiffen the racquet a bit.
+The stiffness rating of 65 RA strung feels high in my opinion.
+I would have guessed around 63, but since the head size is bigger than your average 95 sq inch you need to stiffen the racquet a bit.
 I was surprised that the racquet played well also in stock form, but as always for me, some lead at 3 and 9 helped to give it some extra power, plough-through and stability.
 It might play even better with a leather grip and lead at 12, that is up to personal preference of course.

 HEAD Graphene Touch Prestige Tour Racquet Review: Performance